Having the proper baking tools is important for success in the kitchen, and these 15 must-have kitchen tools are perfect for the everyday home baker.

 3. Muffin Pans

 You'll use a 12-count muffin pan quite often.
 I have two, but having one is just fine too!
 I love my Wilton muffin pans because they're non-stick and super easy to clean.
-Besides muffins, these pans are used for cupcakes and mini pies in my house.

 What to use muffin pans for: